Sing Street: Music

 Much of the original music by the band "Sing Street" was composed by Danny Wilson frontman Gary Clark, with Carney, Ken and Carl Papenfus of the band Relish, Graham Henderson and Zamo Riffman also receiving writing credits.
 Adam Levine co-wrote (with Carney and Glen Hansard) and sings on the track "Go Now".

 The film also features music of the period from the Cure, a-ha, Duran Duran, the Clash, Hall & Oates, Spandau Ballet, the Blades and the Jam.

 Soundtrack

 The soundtrack album was released by Decca Records on 11 March 2016.

 Release

 In February 2014, it was announced that FilmNation Entertainment had been selected to sell international rights to the film.
 In May 2014, it was announced The Weinstein Company had acquired U.S. distribution rights to the film, for $3 million.

 Sing Street had its world premiere at the Sundance Film Festival on 24 January 2016.
 The film screened at the Dublin Film Festival on 18 February 2016, and at South by Southwest on 11 March 2016.
 The film was released by Lionsgate in Ireland on 17 March and in the United Kingdom on 20 May 2016.
 It was released in the United States on 15 April 2016.

 Home media

 The film was released on DVD and Blu-ray in the United Kingdom on 8 August 2016.

+Limited edition 4K Ultra Blu-ray/Blu-ray combo pack and VHS are both scheduled to be released online through Lionsgate Limited on August 11, 2026.